-Please prepare a personal statement with your reasons for applying, future goals, and self-promotion, and upload it in pdf format to the TAO.
-3 Statement of reasons for your application Precautions for Preparation Please write horizontally on a one-page, A4-size document.
-Please write the applicant's name and field of interest on the first line.
-The standard font size is 11-12 pt. and the standard number of words in the main text is 1,000 (500 words in English).
-Example Name: John Smith Desired Field of Study: XXX I am XXXX (write about a reason for applying, etc.) XXXX (Font size should be 11-12 pt, approximately 1,000 Japanese characters (or 500 words in English)) 4 Transcript of academic records Upload the academic transcripts in PDF format prepared by the head of your current university (department) to the TAO application registration site.
+future goals, and self-prome TAO.
+Precautions for Preparation - Please write horizontally of page, A4-size document Please write the applicant field of interest on the first - The standard font size is the standard number of word.
+Precautions for Preparation - Please write horizontally on a one- 4 Transcript of academic records Upload the academic transcripts in PDF format prepared by the head of your current university (department) to the TAO application registration site.
 (For non-university transcripts, please upload the transcripts prepared by the head of your institution.)
 The original hard copy of the latest version of this certificate (in paper form) must be submitted during the enrollment process (in March 2025).
 5 Certificate of expected graduation Upload the appropriate certificate from the following from the TAO according to your most recent education.
 (Upload in PDF format) (1) Certificate of expected graduation for applicants who are expected to graduate from a university undergraduate program.
 (2) Certificate of acceptance of application for a bachelor's degree or a certificate of application for a bachelor's degree from the principal of the college of technology if the applicant is expected to receive a bachelor's degree from the National Institution for Academic Degrees and University Evaluation.
 The original hard copy of the latest version of this certificate (in paper form) must be submitted during the enrollment process (in March 2025).
-6 Email confirmation of application approval from prospective supervisor (see note) Upload an email in A4 PDF format to the TAO confirming that you have received approval for your application from your prospective supervisor(s).
-The email must include the following information Sender's email address and date of sending, Recipient's email address and date of receipt, Applicant's name, Name of entrance exam (First or Second Term), Field of study, and name of prospective supervisor
+6 Email confirmation of application approval from prospective supervisor (see note) Upload an email in A4 PDF format to the TAO confirming that you have received approval for your application from your prospective supervisor(s). - The email must include the following information Sender's email address and date of sending, Recipient's email address and date of receipt, Applicant's name, Name of entrance exam (First or Second Term), Field of study, and name of prospective supervisor